-280F Francophone Cultures.
-An introduction to cultures of different French-speaking areas beyond the Hexagon: Africa, the Caribbean, Canada.
+[280] Francophone Cultures.
+An introduction to cultures of different Frenchspeaking areas beyond the Hexagon: Africa, the Caribbean, Canada.
 Topics include the history of slavery, colonization and neo-colonization; literatures; sculptures, masks, paintings; fashion; and cuisines.
 Discussion based on readings, films and presentations by native informants.
 Taught in French.
+(Proseminar.)
 Although not a prerequisite, 200 is strongly recommended.
 Instructor's consent required for those returning from study in France.
 (Same as Africana Studies 280.)
-Mwantuali.
+Maximum enrollment, 16.